 The Round-leaf Mint Bush reaches a height of two metres in our cold climate garden.
-As the common name suggests the leaves are round.
 The foliage is very aromatic.
 Flowering is in spring when the plants become covered with blooms.
 The flowers are conspicuous and profuse.
 Usually they are purple but there is also a pink-flowered form.

 In dry periods plants may sometimes wilt.
 Judicious watering or a rainfall of about ten millimetres or more will bring plants bouncing back.

 Prune after flowering to maintain a bushy shape.
 Both foliage and flowers are attractive features.